harimshin/data-science-portfolio/README.md

 - Increased the MAU of the e-books & podcasts categories by finding, selecting, and marketing 200+ products and developing merchandising initiatives with vendors.

-**Research Assistant @ Korea Productivity Center (_Aug 2012 - Dec 2012_)**
+**Research Assistant @ Korea Productivity Center (Seoul, Korea) (_Aug 2012 - Dec 2012_)**
-Korea Productivity Center - consulting project for a telecommunications company Seoul, Korea
-• Collected quantitative and qualitative customer data from 1 survey, 2 focus group interviews, 30 mystery shopping exercises, and 15 interviews with employees, collaborating with marketing research agencies.
+- Collected quantitative and qualitative customer data from surveys, focus group interviews, mystery shopping exercises, and interviews with employees, collaborating with marketing research agencies.
-• Generated actionable customer insights from collected data, assisting consultants to devise strategic initiatives aimed at improving customer satisfaction and gaining a competitive advantage over industry competitors
+- Generated actionable customer insights from collected data, assisting consultants in devising strategic initiatives aimed at improving customer satisfaction and gaining a competitive advantage over industry competitors